kingcars/mxr-stack-workshop/README.md

 For the `EDIT_TODO` event, we'll want to know the `id` of the todo we're editing along with the updated `name`, so we'll pass that information to the event here.

 If everything is working properly, clicking the `Add Todo` button should show `addTodo` in console and trying to type into one of the textboxes should result in `edit todo` along with an id and a name in console.
+Don't worry if the values aren't changing when you type; we'll have that fixed later on.
 You may also see `transition! loaded` pop up in console when testing these actions, which is expected.
 When an event transition does not contain a `target`, it is considered an [internal transition](https://xstate.js.org/docs/guides/actions.html#actions-on-self-transitions).

 #### Step 2 - Creating models with Mobx State Tree